molmod/molmod/doc/tut_units.rst

 --------------

 Consider the classical description of the H2 nuclei.
-Assume that the bond length oscillates with an amplitude of 0.1 Ångstrom around its equilibrium value.
+Assume that the bond length oscillates with an amplitude of 0.1 Ångström around its equilibrium value.
 The spectroscopic wavenumber is 4160 cm\ :sup:`-1`.
 Write a program that computes the classical kinetic energy in kJ mol\ :sup:`-1` when the bond length passes through its equilibrium value.